grafana/alloy/docs/design/template.md

 [A short summary of the proposal.]

-## Background
+## Problem

-[An introduction of the necessary context and the proposal being solved by the proposed change.
-Background should include why the proposal is necessary and what problem it solves.]
+[A description of the necessary context and the problem being solved by the proposed change.
+The problem statement should explain why a solution is necessary.]

 ## Proposal